AG Insurance: 1990: creation of the Fortis Group

 In 1990, AG Group merged with Dutch company AMEV/VSB 1990, itself the product of the merger of bank VSB bank and the insurer AMEV.
 Following this first cross-border merger in the financial world, the Fortis Group became a reality.
 This double nationality would continue until 2012.

 In 1995, AG purchased the Compagnie de Bruxelles, founded in 1821 and thus predating AG by three years.

 In 1999, AG 1824 celebrated its 175th year of existence and changed its name to Fortis AG.

 2009: birth of AG Insurance

 In 2006, Fortis Insurance Belgium was born of the merger of Fortis AG and FB Insurance, which held the insurance activities of Fortis Bank.

 Following the collapse and dissolution of the Fortis Group in late 2008, Fortis became an international insurance group focused on Europe and Asia.
-It had a significant presence in Belgium via Fortis Insurance Belgium.
-The latter changed its name in 2009 to become AG Insurance.

-Today, with 75% of the shares, Ageas is the main shareholder in AG Insurance, with the remaining 25% held by BNP Paribas Fortis.
+It had a significant presence in Belgium via Fortis Insurance Belgium, which was renamed in 2009 to become AG Insurance.
+At the time, Ageas was AG Insurance's main shareholder with 75% of the shares, with the remaining 25% held by BNP Paribas Fortis.
+In December 2025, BNP Paribas Fortis sold its 25% minority stake in AG Insurance to Ageas, for €1.9bn, thus giving Ageas the full control of AG Insurance.